berkeley-dsep-infra/datahub/docs/admins/howto/rebuild-hub-image.rst

 .. _howto/rebuild-hub-image:

 ============================
-Rebuild the custom hub image
+Rebuild a custom hub image
 ============================

 We use a customized JupyterHub image so we can use versions of